2 November 2019

 Documentary Dismay & The Pursuit of Truth: Not Just Another Game Changers Article

 Health documentaries have a knack for rustling Jimmies.
-The recent and controversial pro-plan documentary on Netflix The Game Changers, was no exception.
+The recent and controversial pro-plan documentary, The Game Changers, was no exception.
 Typically, I have no qualms (nor interest) in what dietary approach someone adopts, no matter how ill-informed.
-What I do have issues with is when people masquerade unfounded ideas and project unscientific beliefs to the masses…
+What I do have issues with is when people masquerade unfounded ideas and project unscientific beliefs to the masses –…

 I’m no expert on the truth, that’s one hell of a complex topic that is beyond my abilities to discuss.
-However, I have an interest in learning, knowing more and finding the best quality and acquiring the most objective and accurate understanding of the world.
-This is why documentaries such as The Game Changers really grind my gears when they misrepresent information and mislead the lay, despite claiming to be “fuelled by the truth”.
+However, I have an interest in learning, knowing more and finding the best quality and most objective and true understanding of the world and how the human body operates.
+This is why documentaries such as The Game Changers really grind my gears when they misrepresent information and mislead the lay, despite claiming they are being driven by truth.

 This article isn’t just another critique or rant on how unscientific the documentary was (yes, it was garbage and unscientific on all fronts) but will instead aim to teach you:

 - How you can better evaluate information (irrespective of the platform or medium it is presented on); and

 - How you can improve your thinking processes and ensure you acquire factually correct information.

 I won’t be digging into the documentary in this article.
 Jackson already did that HERE as did Menno Henselmens HERE and Lyndon will be diving into the environmental and moral claims of vegan diets in our next article.